Verapamil: Medical uses

+Verapamil is used for controlling ventricular rate in supraventricular tachycardia (SVT) and migraine headache prevention.

+Verapamil is also used for the treatment of angina (chronic stable, vasospastic or Prinzmetal variant), unstable angina (crescendo, preinfarction), and for the prevention of paroxysmal supraventricular tachycardia (PSVT).

-Verapamil is used for controlling ventricular rate in supraventricular tachycardia and migraine headache prevention.
-It is a class-IV antiarrhythmic and more effective than digoxin in controlling ventricular rate.
-Verapamil is not listed as a first line agent by the guidelines provided by JAMA in JNC-8.
+Verapamil is a class-IV antiarrhythmic and more effective than digoxin in controlling ventricular rate.
+Verapamil is not listed as a first line antihypertensive agent by the guidelines provided by JAMA in JNC-8.
 However, it may be used to treat hypertension if patient has co-morbid atrial fibrillation or other types of arrhythmia.

-Verapamil is also used intra-arterially to treat cerebral vasospasm.
-Verapamil is used to treat the condition cluster headache.
+Verapamil is used intra-arterially to treat cerebral vasospasm.
+It is also used to treat cluster headaches.
 Tentative evidence supports the use of verapamil topically to treat plantar fibromatosis.

+Use of verapamil in people with recent onset of type 1 diabetes may improve pancreatic beta cell function.
+In a 2023 meta-analysis involving data from two randomized controlled trials (113 patients with recent onset type-1 diabetes), it was demonstrated that the use of verapamil over one year was associated with significantly higher C-peptide area under the curve levels.
+Higher C-peptide levels means better pancreatic insulin production and beta cell function.